 Because Energy Fellows are sponsored entirely by outside donors, those selected have a few special obligations.
 They must:

-If you have any further questions about the application process, funding, obligations, or member companies, contact Rowan Elowe at email@example.com.
+For questions about the application process, funding, obligations, or member companies, please contact Rowan Elowe.